Faculty & Staff Directory

 Greg Carbone earned a B.A. from Clark University, an M.A. from the University of Kansas, and a Ph.D from the University of Wisconsin.
 His research includes climate variability and change and climate impacts.
 He is an investigator with the Carolinas Integrated Sciences and Assessments (CISA) program, a NOAA-sponsored center designed to work with decision makers to improve the use of climate information in resource management.
 His most recent work exams the spatial and temporal nature of drought and the use of climate change scenarios for decision making.
 Carbone has won university teaching awards for his instruction of weather and climate courses.

 Greg Carbone’s research interests center on climate variability and change and their impacts during the instrumental period.
 Two areas characterize his most recent work.
 These include investigation of the spatial and temporal nature of drought and measurement of its intensity and duration.
-Related to this work, he co-developed a web-based drought-monitoring tool for the Carolinas.
+Related to this work, he is collaborating on a web-based hydroclimate extremes atlas for the Carolinas.
 A second focus has involved development and assessment of climate change scenarios and their application for regional decision making.
 This has included the use of general circulation model and regionally-downscaled output, and has centered on tailoring projections of climate change to decision making.

 GEOG 202: Introduction to Weather and Climate